fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

 <img src="images/printer_settings.png" width="720" />

 PrusaSlicer should now run the exe when you export the g-code.
+In case of any issues check `thumbnail.log` first.

 If you do not specify any options, the first thumbnail from g-code file will be used: decoded, resized to 200x200 + 160x160, encoded into new format and baked back into g-code file.